Easy and fun sewing projects

 Ideally, start with projects that have a small number of pieces and straight seams.
 This will help you build up your skills and get more comfortable with the process.

-Some simple projects that you could try as a beginner include pillows, simple skirt, reversible fabric coasters, placemats, simple zipper pouch, headbands, scrunchies, infinity scarf, travel toothbrush holder, fitted sheets, or a drawstring bag.
+Some simple projects that you could try as a beginner include pillows, simple skirt, easy two tone pincushion, reversible fabric coasters, placemats, simple zipper pouch, headbands, scrunchies, infinity scarf, travel toothbrush holder, fitted sheets, or a drawstring bag.

 2. Gather your supplies